Jarenas-py/Logos_Database/2nd Year 2nd Sem/CPET10/CPET10 Lesson 3.md

 	II.
 Ready Queue- All processes ready for execution in the RAM.
 	III.
 Device Queue- Processes that are waiting for an I/O event.

-- Process Scheduling has two categories namely:

-	I. Non-Preemptive- A process cannot be executed if the current process being executed is not in waiting or terminated state II.
-Preemptive- Process execution and CPU allocation is based on the criticality and importance of that process.

 - Process scheduling also has types namely:

 	I. Long Term/ Job Scheduler- Works in tandem with the Short Term Scheduler in setting up and executing processes.
 The process of a long term scheduler is as follows: Alam naman natin the the secondary memory is a pool of programs stored within it.
 When a process is to be executed, kinukuha long term scheduler ung program na un based on its importance and cricticality on what is called a "Job Pool" within the secondary memory.
-And then dinadala iya ito a RAM to be queued by the Short term scheduler.
+And then dinadala niya ito sa RAM to be queued by the Short term scheduler.
 The long term scheduler places process into RAM based on its efficiency (referencing on the i/o and the CPU bound execution time of a process).
 Furthermore, this type of scheduling follows the degree of multiprogramming which refers to the balance of setting up processes in a ready state in the RAM.
 If masyadong unti ng processes, each clock pulse of a processor is wasted.
 If masyadong madami, too much context switching occurs, slowing down the time it takes to complete a process til termination.

 	II.
 Short Term/ CPU Scheduler- Scheduling techniques utilized by the processor in actually executing processes from RAM and allocating proper time for each process to enable the illusion of multitasking.
 The short term scheduler utilizes a dispatcher when doing its tasks.
 The dispatcher does the following stuff in a short term scheduler: a. does the context switching and b. changing dual mode operation.
-	- A short term scheduler has two categories in executing processes in RAM
+	- A short term scheduler has two categories in executing processes in RAM (note that the descriptions of different non-preemptive and preemptive scheduling will be further discussed on another lesson):

 		i.
-Non-Preemptive
+Non-Preemptive- Pinapatapos muna ng OS na either mag-terminate, or waiting state ung isang process before siya mag-assign ng isa pang process from the RAM to be executed sa EU ng CPU.
+Because of this, hindi based sa "priority" or "criticality" and pag-assign ng OS ng processes from RAM to CPU.
+There are different types of Non-preemptive CPU scheduling:

+			A. First Come First Serve (FCFS)
+			B. Shortest Job First (SJF)
+			C. Priority Scheduling (Non-Preemptive Version)
+			D. Thread Scheduling (Non-Preemptive Version)

 		ii.
-Preemptive
+Preemptive- Unlike sa Non-Preemptive, a preemptive CPU scheduler bases is process assignment based on its priority, criticality, and how efficient the system will run as a whole.
+It does not "wait" for a process to go into terminated or waiting state.
+If there is an interrupt, it will context switch the existing process immediately in order to execute the interrupt.

-			A. Priority Scheduling- processor picks processes by its priority
+			A. Priority Scheduling
-			B.
+			B. Shortest Remaining Time First
+			C. Priority Scheduling (Preemptive Version)
+			D. Round Robin
+			E. Multilevel Queue
+			F. Thread Scheduling (Preemptive Version)